 Text Copyright © 2006, 2010, Cynthia Townley Ewer, extracts from Houseworks, reproduced with permission from Dorling Kindersley Limited

-HGTV.com experts share homemade cleaning recipes that are cheap and environmentally friendly.
+The experts at HGTV.com share homemade and natural cleaning products that are cheap and environmentally friendly.